gab-fer/pocketnet.core/doc/pips.md

 Changes:
 - Enabling the moderation subsystem for Barteron transactions (Flags for Offers and Accounts).
 [PR #767](https://github.com/pocketnetteam/pocketnet.core/pull/767)
 - Enabling Boosts for Barteron Offers [PR #767](https://github.com/pocketnetteam/pocketnet.core/pull/767)
-- Policy change restriction on the type of content in collections - now you cannot mix content (Posts and Videos, for example).
+- Policy change restriction on the type of content in collections - now we cannot mix content (Posts and Videos, for example).
 This PIP changes this behavior by disabling this restriction.
 [PR #767](https://github.com/pocketnetteam/pocketnet.core/pull/767)